 04 of 04

 Clutter and busyness can be overwhelming.
-As we consider recent trend shifts—not only in home design but every aspect of life—people are quick to lean towards minimalistic concepts and a ‘keep it simple’ philosophy.
+As we consider recent trend shifts, people are quick to lean towards minimalistic concepts and a ‘keep it simple’ philosophy.

 “With hectic lives leading to an increase in stress, whether that is from the workplace or anything else in daily life, people are going to want their homes to be a sanctuary,” says Ryan Jones, Founder of Land of Rugs, “Minimalism is a great way to do this, and has been proven to reduce stress.
 Boho, with all its layers, is essentially a fancy way of adding clutter to a home.”